musevlt/mpdaf/doc/origin.rst

 *Cat2_T2* completes *Cat1_T2* with the flux and the residual of the lines.

-*Cat_est_line* is a list of :class:`mpdaf.obj.Spectrum` that gives the data profile and the SNR of each line.
+*Cat_est_line* is a list of `mpdaf.obj.Spectrum` that gives the data profile and the SNR of each line.

 The eighth step makes a spatial merging in order to associate several lines to the same source::